Bob Fioretti: 2018 Cook County Board President campaign

 In November 2017, he announced that he would challenge incumbent Toni Preckwinkle for the Democratic nomination for President of the Cook County Board of Commissioners.
 Fioretti lost to Preckwinkle in the March 20, 2018 Democratic primary.

 2020 Cook County State's Attorney campaign

 Fioretti was one of several candidates challenging incumbent Cook County State's Attorney Kim Foxx in the 2020 Democratic primary.
 He confirmed his candidacy to the Chicago Tribune on November 22, 2019, and formally announced his candidacy on December 2, 2019.
 His candidacy was endorsed by Fraternal Order of Police Chicago Lodge #7.
 He placed fourth in the primary.

 2022 Cook County Board President campaign

 Fioretti ran as the Republican nominee for President of the Cook County Board of Commissioners, once again challenging Preckwinkle, whom he lost to in the 2018 Democratic primary for the seat.
+Fioretti once again was defeated by Preckwinkle.

+2024 Cook County State's Attorney campaign

+Fioretti is running for Cook County State's Attorney again, as the lone Republican candidate.

+Fioretti ran against Democratic nominee Eileen O'Neill Burke, a former judge of the Illinois Appellate Court who vacated her judicial position in order to run for state's attorney.
+Burke went on to beat Fioretti by a margin of 37%.
+During his campaign, Fioretti received an endorsement from Jesse Jackson Sr.

 State Senate

 In 2016, Fioretti unsuccessfully challenged incumbent Patricia Van Pelt for the Democratic nomination for the 5th district of Illinois Senate.

-Fioretti once again was defeated by Preckwinkle.
+State Attorney General

+In October 2025, Fioretti announced his candidacy for Illinois Attorney General in the upcoming 2026 election, challenging Democratic incumbent Kwame Raoul.